magicus/pppp-dissector/PPPP.md

 this family of protocols.
 Other namnes include "CS2 Network" and "Yunni iLnkP2P".
 A closely related protocol is "Kalay" from TroughTek (TUTK).

+### Caution -- security concerns

+These devices have a reputation for being insecure, and have been plagued by security holes in the past.
+(See https://hacked.camera/ for more information.)
+It is also highly likely that they will try to send data (such as the video stream) to untrusted 3rd parties on the internet, due to the nature of the P2P protocol, or that the network will try to use your device to proxy such private data of other users.

+If you own such a device and want to interoperate with it locally on your network, I **strongly** recommend that you block UDP port 32100 for outgoing packets in your firewall.
+The protocol mandates that connection to the P2P directory servers happen on UDP port 32100, so by blocking that port, you will ensure that your device is not registering with any outside party.

+As an alternative, or complement, you can assign a fixed IP address to the device, and block all outgoing traffic from that address.
+Note that this might affect some functionality, like mobile push notifications.

 ### Terminology

 In this document, I will use **device** for the IoT device (typically, a